ivotron/popper2-paper/paper.md

 For running workflows in SLURM clusters, MPI supported container engines like singularity, which is supported by popper need to be used.
 Also, the programs and scripts need to be MPI compatible to enjoy the total compute capacity of multiple nodes in HPC clusters.
 We recommend using a shared filesystem like NFS or AFS (Andrew File System) [@howard1988overview] mounted on each node and placing the workflow context in there to keep the workspace consistent across all the nodes.
-We used 3 bare metal nodes from Cloudlab each with an NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 for this experiment and used singularity as the container engine for running this workflow.
+We used 3 VMs from Azure each with the same NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 for this experiment and used singularity as the container engine for running this workflow.
 We used `mpich` which is a popular implementation of MPI, with singularity following the bind approach, where we install MPI on the host and then bind mount the `bin`'s and `lib`'s of the MPI package inside the singularity container for the MPI version in the host and the container to stay consistent.
 The training conditions were exactly similar to the previous two case studies.